acl-org/aclrollingreview/responsibleNLPresearch.md

 - Many research projects involve manually tuning hyperparameters until some "good" values are found, and then running a final experiment which is reported in the paper.
 Other projects involve using random search or grid search to find hyperparameters.
 In all cases, report the results of such experiments, even if they were stopped early or didn't lead to your best results, as it allows a reader to know the process necessary to get to the final result and to estimate which hyperparameters were important to tune.
 - Be sure to include the best-found hyperparameter values (e.g., learning rate, regularization, etc.) as these are critically important for others to build on your work.
 - The experimental setup should likely be described in the main body of the paper, as that is important for reviewers to understand the results, but large tables of hyperparameters or the results of hyperparameter searches could be presented in the main paper or appendix.
+- Report which dataset was used to determine the hyperparameters.
+Unless under special circumstances, hyperparameters should not be tuned on the evaluation (held-out) dataset.

 **C3.
 Did you report *descriptive statistics* about your results (e.g., error bars around results, summary statistics from sets of experiments), and is it transparent whether you are reporting the max, mean, etc. or just a single run?**